deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### Rewards

 The `RewardsUpdater` can immediately remove a root that holds the information of the weekly rewards and post a new root, claiming all deposited funds by _AVSs_ instead of distributing them to _Operators_ and _Stakers_.
-Immediate _loss of unclaimed yield_ leads to _Medium_ _Exit Window_ score.
+Immediate _loss of unclaimed yield_ leads to a _Medium_ _Exit Window_ score.

 ### Overall Exit Window